ballerina-platform/ballerina-lang/README.md

 This will create a fat JAR file with the dependencies included, inside the `target` folder.

 ## Usage
-Add the `ballerina-container-support-<VERSION>.jar` file to `bre/lib/` folder in the Ballerina distribution.
+Add the `ballerina-container-support-0.8.0.jar` file to `bre/lib/` folder in the Ballerina distribution.

 ### `ballerina docker` Command Line Usage
 ```